wrzlbrmft/arch-install/README.md

 # arch-install
-A script installing Arch Linux (encrypted, LVM on LUKS)
+A script installing Arch Linux (optionally encrypted, with LVM on LUKS)

 *(work in progress)*